biggie-boss/LoreRim/README.md

 ### Alchemy and Food Changes

+- Concentrated Poisons gives you 1 extra dose as well as 1 more at levels 50 and 100.
+- Reduced amount of oils you craft to 4 but they only cost 1 oil now.
+They are also unlocked with concentrated poisons instead.
+- Added new "greater oils" that you can craft with the improved poisons perk.
+These are twice as effective but only give 2 when crafted.
+- Oils can now be crafted in cooking pots too.
+- Reworked Fire and Silver oils.
+Now, fire gets all of silver's previous effects minus lycanthropes.
+Silver is renamed to Arcana and does more damage to dragons and creatures (including werewolves).
+- Powders got the same treatment as above, but they don't have a tier 2 version.
+They also use glow dust now instead of dwarven oil.
+- Due to the changes to powders/oils being buffed, they only give 4 when crafted.
 - Added "Cursed Daedra Hearts".
 These have powerful alchemy effects, even compared to regular daedra hearts.
 However, they cannot be used for smithing.
 Killing a Daedra now usually yields a cursed heart (since LoreRim has so many damn new daedra).
 Hand-placed hearts from Requiem are unaffected.
 Most mod-placed hearts are replaced by Cursed Daedra hearts.
 - Healing poultices are weaker and shorter duration but now work in combat and have a higher AOE for companions.
 Same applies with linen bandages.
 - Damage magicka/stamina potions suck, nobody uses these.
 Now they do 1/4 of the magicka or stamina damage to health as well.